smaurice101/readthedocs/docs/source/tmlbuilds.rst

     * - ingestdatamethod
       - You must choose how you will ingest your data.

-        Choose ONE from: 1. localfile, 2. mqtt,
+        Choose ONE Method from:

+         1. localfile

+         2. mqtt

+         3. rest

-                         3. rest, 4. grpc
+         4. grpc

     * - solutionname
       - Provide a name for the solution.
 This name